armory-library

 pprint(keyed_dataset)

-You’ll see that we have turned the raw dataset into a map with keys “data” and “target”.
-These keys are arbitrary; the same ones just need to be provided in the evaluation later and correspond to the images and labels respectively.
+You’ll see that we have turned the raw dataset into a map with keys data and target.
+These keys are arbitrary, but the same keys correponding to the image and labels, respectively, must be provided in the evaluation.

 def adapter(data):